scottslowe/lowescott.github.io/about.md

 ### Disclaimer

 Any views or opinions expressed here are strictly my own.
-While I am a blogger who works for VMware, blogging is not my job for that vendor; it&#8217;s my personal passion.
+While I am a blogger who works for VMware, blogging is not my job for that vendor; it's my personal passion.
 As this is a personal blog, not a corporate blog, I am solely responsible for all content published here.
 Content published here is not read, reviewed, or approved in advance by my employer and does not necessarily represent or reflect the views or opinions of my employer or any of its divisions, subsidiaries, or business partners.

 ### Contact Me

-If you&#8217;d like to send me an e-mail, you can reach me at scott dot lowe at scottlowe dot org.
+If you'd like to send me an e-mail, you can reach me at scott dot lowe at scottlowe dot org.

  [1]: http://searchvmware.techtarget.com
  [2]: http://searchservervirtualization.techtarget.com